kegrimes/Create-Receipt-of-Credit-Hours/README.md

  java p2.Project2 //run - make sure to run "cd .." before running this command
 ```

+### Output:
+In the terminal, each selection will be printed to the screen along with any option to print out information on a specific group.

 ### _Project.java_ file can be found using this path...
 `project2\src\p2`